Željko Brkić: 2013–14

 In the 2013–14 season, Brkić was ruled out for the start of the season after injuring his shoulder while exercising in the gym, which ruled him out for four months.
 During his absence, he was replaced by Simone Scuffet in goal.
 After three months out of action, Brkić made his return in a 2–1 win over Sassuolo.
 Brkić's performance with Udinese were praised in the media, who noted that he "saved at least three goal-bound efforts while blocking several strong shots and commanded his area giving sustenance and substance to his whole defence".
 This earned him Serie A Team of Week 10.
 Juventus invited schoolchildren to watch their match against Udinese in December in place of banned Ultras, but they shouted abuse at Brkić after each goal kick, and Juventus were fined €5,000.

 PAOK

-On 7 July 2016, Brkić signed a three-year deal with Superleague Greece club PAOK.
+On 7 July 2016, Brkić signed a three-year deal with Super League Greece club PAOK.
 Brkić, who had already agreed terms with PAOK's president/technical director Ľuboš Micheľ, passed his medical at the Thessaloniki-based club and then signed his new contract, leaving Italy after five consecutive seasons.
 Brkić, along with the experienced Greek internationals Panagiotis Glykos and Markos Vellidis, is expected to be part of a very strong triplete in goalkeeper's position for PAOK ahead of 2016–17 season.